Want to use your extra frozen milk for something useful?

 - Pink eye breast milk treatment: You can put a few drops into your baby’s eyes or any family member suffering from pink eye.
 The milk will keep the area clean and will initiate healing.
 You can do this as often as possible.
 If you notice that your newborn's eyes are sticky or goopy, a little breast milk can clear them.
 Breast milk is often used for conjunctivitis.
 Use the breast milk at room temperature or fresh from the breast to avoid shocking your baby with cold milk.
 Remember, always ask your doctor before using breast milk for eye infections.

 - Eye puffiness or redness.
-Breast milk is great at removing puffiness and is used just as you would use cow's milk for the same purpose - dab on with some cotton wool.
+Breast milk is excellent at removing puffiness and is used just as you would use cow's milk for the same purpose - dab on with some cotton wool.

 - Sore throats and mouth sores.
-Swirling some of the breast milk around in the mouth and even gargling with it can help.
+Swirling some breast milk around in the mouth and even gargling it can help.